Conflux-Chain/conflux-documentation/docs/core/tutorials/js-conflux-sdk.md

 });

 async function main() {
-    // if the contract's constructor has no params, you can use the following code
-    // if has params, you need to use contract.constructor(params).sendTransaction const receipt = await contract.constructor().sendTransaction({
+    // Deploy the contract (modify if the constructor has parameters) const receipt = await contract.constructor().sendTransaction({
         from: account,
     }).executed();